 If this research were to uncover the ‘secret sauce’, entrepreneurs could prepare accordingly and drastically increase their probability of successfully acquiring the funding.

 I was recently contacted by a graduate student working on a research project attempting to gain insight into the investment criteria for Angel investors.
 Last week, I attended the presentation where the results of this research were unveiled.
-While the student team of researchers were able to uncover several valuable pieces of data, they were intrigued by one common theme across all of the investors they interviewed.
+While the student team of researchers was able to uncover several valuable pieces of data, they were intrigued by one common theme across all of the investors they interviewed.

 The common theme was summed up as ‘gut feeling’.

 The research team indicated that investors give heavy weight to something that their research could not quantify or measure by specific criteria.
 Investors go with their gut.
 This was somewhat shocking to the students as their assumptions expected to find a specific checklist of criteria by which an investment decision was made.
 While they did find that most investors have a checklist of sorts, that checklist never gets pulled out unless their ‘gut’ tells them to move forward.

 “Investors have come up with ways to filter through life in a blink.”

 I encouraged the students to continue their research and to dig deeper into this ‘gut’ decision making.
 I am confident that what we call ‘gut’ or ‘blink’ decisions are actually to a culmination of experience, knowledge, expectation, and wisdom screaming through our super-computer brains to deliver a final calculation to move forward or pull back in a matter of seconds.